HuantWang/PROM/docs/source/getting_started.rst

 Installing Prom
 ---------------
-If you would like to quickly try out Prom or run some demos and tutorials, you can check out installation options from Docker or Jupyter notebooks on online servers.
+If you would like to quickly try out Prom or run some demos and tutorials, you can check out installation options from `Docker<https://github.com/HuantWang/PROM/blob/ae_cgo/AE.md>`_ or `Jupyter notebooks<http://34.66.10.35:8099/tree/examples/tutorial>`_ on online servers.

-Refer to `install Prom from source <https://github.com/HuantWang/PROM>`_.
-Installing from source gives you maximum flexibility to configure the build effectively from the official source releases.